pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

 ![Adding a new Generic Object Class](images/screenshot1.png)

+### Name / Description

+The generic object class name and description can be any free-form text, however if the generic object is to have methods, the class name should be compatible with the automate datastore class naming conventions (i.e. no spaces).

 ### Attributes

 One or more attributes for the Generic Object class can be added.
 Atrributes can be of the following types: